-Omnichannel retail has transformed traditional ways of shopping, and ways of reaching consumers.
-Digital signage has been a major factor in that transformation, becoming central to marketing strategies for most bricks-and-mortar retailers.
-Yet despite the important role it plays in reaching consumers at a pivotal moment in their journey to purchase, some retailers are failing to get a good ROI from their digital signage network.
+Omnichannel retail has transformed traditional shopping.
+Digital signage has been a major factor in that transformation, becoming a central pillar of marketing strategies.
+Yet despite the important role it plays in reaching consumers, some retailers are failing to get good ROI from their digital signage network.

 We sat down with our Enterprise Account Manager Matt Crawford to get his take on some of the common mistakes he sees, and how you can avoid them.

 “It’s not as simple as putting up screens and removing all the posters in-store,” he said.
 “That approach misses what digital signage really has to offer.
 It’s not a stand-alone solution.
-It’s an important part of a strategy that connects the online presence and extends all the way to the physical stores”.
+It’s an important part of a strategy that extends the online presence all the way to physical stores”.

 But what works online isn’t necessarily going to work in stores.
 Matt believes that you need to tailor creative as part of an overarching communication strategy.
-The messaging could be uniform, or it might be specific to every retail touch point from digital signage to touch screen kiosks or tablets like a Chrometab used by frontline workers.
+The messaging could be uniform, or it might be specific to every retail touch point.
 You’ll need a robust, carefully planned network to achieve that outcome.

 Here are four of Matt’s pet peeves, mistakes made by those who haven’t thought very hard about their digital signage strategy.